WaddahMortada/broadstone-task/README.md

-# Broadstone Task
+# Simple Shift Manager API

-This is an API service to review and process worker's shifts applications.
+This is an API service to manage (review and process) worker's shifts applications.

 ## Servers: